rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 to a language that has them built in or provided by a library you actually know what is going on and why some things are slow and others are fast.

-And that means starting with a language with a language with a `REPL <https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop>`_.
+And that means starting with a language with a
+`REPL <https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop>`_.
 It's simpler to do that than start talking about files and editors and make and compilers and linkers and whatever.
 Using a heavyweight IDE like VisualStudio